2023 Most Popular English Language & Literature Doctor's Degree Schools in the New England Region

 Full English Language & Literature at Northeastern University Report

-University of New Hampshire - Main Campus landed the #7 spot in the 2023 rankings for the most popular doctor’s degree English language and literature programs.
-UNH is a large public school located in the suburb of Durham.
+University of New Hampshire - Main Campus ranked #7 on this year’s Most Popular English Language & Literature Doctor’s Degree Schools in the New England Region list.
+UNH is a fairly large public school located in the small suburb of Durham.

 About 60% of the students majoring in English language and literature at the school are women while 40% are male.

-With a ranking of #9, Brandeis University did quite well on this year’s most popular schools for English language and literature students working on their doctor’s degree.
-Located in the small city of Waltham, Brandeis is a private not-for-profit college with a moderately-sized student population.
+Brandeis University landed the #9 spot in the 2023 rankings for the most popular doctor’s degree English language and literature programs.
+Located in the small city of Waltham, Brandeis is a private not-for-profit school with a moderately-sized student population.

 About 67% of the students majoring in English language and literature at the school are women while 33% are male.